Fleek-PIatform/website/src/content/references/faq/deploy-fails-with-no-error-message-after-switching-github-settings/index.md

 image: './deploy-fails-no-error-message.png'
 ---

-It is possible that your deploy with fail with no error message after you switched GitHub settings like:
+It is possible that your deploy will fail with no error message after you switch GitHub settings like:

 - Account
 - Organization